endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 Now the weights takes effects because it's like we have another user each time, because we clean cookies for each iteration.
 So the weights influence the behaviour of the load balancer in this way :

 ![JMeter weights 250ms clean cookies](./pictures/jmeter250weight2.png)

+Where we have more weight the load balancer will try to send more requests, accordingly to the incoming requests.
 ## Task 5
 ### 1.
 We have choosen the first and leastconn strategies, because they seems interesting to us.
 In fact, the first strategy is interesting because it's used to only use one server for a certain amount of connection and shut down the oter servers in the farm (ecological for this times).
 The leastconn strategy is interesting because it balance between the number of open connection in servers, if the server "s1" has 2 open connections and "s1" has none, leastconn strategy will send the new connection to "s1".
 This avoids having one server with 10 open connections and the other without any.
 ### 2.
 #### First
-In the root folder you can see the haproxy_first.cfg which is the default config we used for the tests, but we will change maxconn values as indicated.
+In the annexes you can see the haproxy_first.cfg which is the default config we used for the tests, but we will change maxconn values as indicated.

 So for this balancing strategy we need this config :
 ```